adamsoliman/IntroEconometrics/readings.md

----
-output:
-  pdf_document: default
-  html_document: default
----

 # Suggested Readings for ECON 4050

 The material below is a complement to the lecture slides and should be used as reference.
-Readings in **bold** are **highly** recommended.
+That said, readings in **bold** are **highly** recommended.

 Note: each reading below has an associated link, so click on it to access it.

 ## Introduction Lecture